Scriptez1/RedXFreeSteamInstaller/README_EN.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the CPL License.
 See the `LICENSE` file for details.

 ## 🔗 Links